JanJohansen/ARI2/README.md

 # ARI 2.0
 **Home Automation**
-using an advanced "Automation Routing Infrastructure"
+"Automation Routing Infrastructure"
+Framework to enable "large scale application deployment" like home automation.

 **Note:** ARI2 is under development and cannot be used for anything else at the moment.